insin/newforms/docs/util.rst

       Displays error details as text.

+   .. js:function:: ErrorObject#asData()

+      Creates an "unwrapped" version of the data in the ErrorObject - a plain Object with lists of ValidationErrors as its properties.

+   .. js:function:: ErrorObject#toJSON()

+      Creates a representation of all the contents of the ErrorObject for serialisation, to be called by ``JSON.stringify()`` if this object is passed to it.

 .. js:class:: ErrorList(list)

    A list of errors which knows how to display itself in various formats.